 Homeowners in the U.S can build and improve their homes to be more resilient against increasing climate extremes.
 We aim to educate homeowners about relevant climate risks and solutions to reduce potential damage to homes and save lives.
 In this series of blogs, we share stories of climate-resilient homes.

-Eric Miller, a Building Enclosure Professional and Insulated Concrete Form (ICF) Specialist, LEED AP BD&C, shared his experience and his recent work on residential projects focused on fire resilience and his take on what it means to build right.
+Eric Miller, a Building Enclosure Professional and Insulated Concrete Form (ICF) Specialist, LEED AP BD&C, shared his experience and his recent work on residential projects focused on fire resilience and his take on what it means to build right and how to build a fire resistant house.

 Miller supported the rebuild of the Daily Residence in Santa Rosa, CA after they lost their home in the Tubbs fire in 2017.
 Miller visited the fire-ravaged region property before the rebuilding and witnessed staggering devastation.
 Everything was incinerated including portions of the remaining concrete foundations.
 The Dailys wanted to rebuild with a material that was less flammable than wood and still environmentally friendly.
 They chose Insulated Concrete Forms (ICFs).